Police: Man found dead after explosive device inside home

 Crisis negotiators were making diligent pleas to the man inside the home to come out with his hands in the air.

-The 400 to 700 blocks of West Palmetto Park Road are closed until further notice.
+The 400 to 700 blocks of West Palmetto Park Road were closed.

 Stay with WPTV.com and NewsChannel 5 for updates.